Soc - Bachelor of Science (BSc) in Business Administration and Sociology

 Commencement and transition regulations

-42. Students who began their studies under the 2016 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2016 regulations are transferred to these 2017 Programme Regulations, so that these 2017 Programme Regulations are effective for the remainder of the programme, see however subsections (2)-(3).
+42. Students who began their studies under the 2019 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2019 regulations are transferred to these 2020 Programme Regulations and shall complete the remainder of their studies under these Programme Regulations, see however subsection (2).